Schufa ruling: Negative entries must be deleted promptly after payment

 Categories:

-Deletion after fulfillment of liabilities
+Deletion after fulfillment of the liabilities

 The plaintiff, a natural person, took legal action against Schufa because it had continued to store corresponding negative payment entries even after the settlement of three undisputed claims and had kept them available for retrieval by its contractual partners.